 - Recommender systems and personalization

 - User experience and visualization of big data

 - Social media systems

 - Anonymization, privacy and security

-- Business models for big data
+- Business models for big data and AI

 - Legal aspects of open and protected data

 - Evaluation and benchmarking of big data and AI applications